 - Cooking corn in an Instapot takes less than 5 minutes

 The corn I am grilling today comes from my favorite farm stand in Sloughhouse, California.
-Davis Ranch is known far and wide for its corn that is aptly named Sloughhouse Corn.
+Davis Ranch is known far and wide for its corn which is aptly named Sloughhouse Corn.
 You know you are getting the freshest corn possible when you can see the corn being picked across the road from the stand, and the workers bagging up the just-picked corn for everyone to buy.

-If you live near Sacramento make sure to visit the ranch.
+If you live near Sacramento, make sure to visit the ranch.
 I hope wherever you live there is a farmer selling his delicious corn.

-Other One Hot Oven farmer’s market recipes
+More farmer's market recipes

 Blue Lake green beans from the farmer's market are used for Barbequed Green Beans.
 These beans are tender and braised in a tangy barbecue sauce with ham and onions.
 A delicious twist on regular green beans.

-If you love pickles look for pickling cucumbers at the farmer’s market to make these Bread and Butter Pickles.
+If you love pickles, look for pickling cucumbers at the farmer's market to make these Bread and Butter Pickles.
 They are sweet, tangy, crunchy, and delicious.
-If you haven’t made pickles give this recipe a try, it is very easy.
+If you haven't made pickles give this recipe a try, it is very easy.

 My favorite Weber grill